 Precision Forming and Enhancement

-Laser peen forming harnesses the use of controlled plastic strain to form and shape materials, while also imparting deep compressive residual stresses that increase damage tolerance and improve service life.
-This is a process that maximizes the material benefits of laser peening on metallic surfaces, while attuning the inherent relationship between stress and strain within the metal to create complex, stable shapes.
+Laser peen forming is a powerful, laser-based method of shaping metal parts to specific geometric configurations.
+The process harnesses the power of controlled plastic strain to form and shape components, while also imparting deep compressive residual stresses that increase damage tolerance and improve service life.
+Laser peen forming maximizes the material benefits of LSP, while attuning the inherent relationship between stress and strain within the metal to create complex, stable shapes.

 Laser peen forming is possible thanks to the predictable distributions of plastic strain imparted by the laser peen process.
 Because these distributions are readily responsive to today’s analytical modeling tools, we can use Finite Element Analysis (FEA) to simulate the imparted plastic strain along with the elastic response of the surrounding material.
 This allows accurate, scalable predictions that translate into a vast array of unique curvatures and shapes.

 Materials processed with laser peen forming include aluminum alloys of varying thicknesses (0.1 inch to 0.5 inch) and heat-treated tempers.
 LSPT’s modeling capability guides the laser peen forming process to achieve specific part geometries within each variation of material.
 Validation of the modeling efforts have been completed via physical measurement of post-processed samples, and exhibit physical results that nominally agree with modeling predictions within a 5% accuracy.